duartebianca/kaggle/README.md

 - Delve deeper into machine learning concepts and techniques.

+### :camera: Computer Vision
+- Build convolutional neural networks with TensorFlow and Keras for image analysis.

 ## Repository Structure :file_folder:

 This repository is organized by courses and contains the following structure: